MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/bots.md

 Both Zo and Mo can be customized through PlayFab APIs with:

 1. Different languages
 2. Different voices
 3. Game-specific vocabulary
 4. Game-specific objectives

-Using Bot APIs, your multiplayer game host can provide connected Bots continuous information on player activity and progress towards shared objectives.
-For example a player damaging another player can be communicated to the Bot, and the Bot can discourage that behavior (“stop killing your teammate!").
+Using Bot APIs, your multiplayer game host can provide connected Bots with continuous information on player activity and progress towards shared objectives.
+For example, a player damaging another player can be communicated to the Bot, and the Bot can discourage that behavior (“stop killing your teammate!").
 A player approaching a “key” or other accomplishment may be encouraged by the bot (“keep going, you’re close!”).

 Both Zo and Mo can be configured to monitor player communication for inappropriate communication.
 Transcripts of worrisome communication can be automatically retained for review by your moderation team.